 Scrum, as a framework, is practiced in many different organisations and can be considered a mainstream approach to software development.
-To me agile is way of scaling common sense and while I no longer practise Scrum I consider it an excellent implementation and would happily return to it if my circumstances were better suited to time boxing.
+To me agile is way of scaling common sense and while I no longer practice Scrum I consider it an excellent implementation and would happily return to it if my circumstances were better suited to time boxing.
 However as with all great ideas that are adopted widely, there are many instances where people are simply doing it wrong.

 Warren Buffett has a neat way of describing this: